 Especially noteworthy is the project tool: the free version allows you to manage a project with a site audit, position tracking, backlink audit and semantic content analysis.
 The advantage of Semrush is that the results it provides are easy to interpret compared to other tools, largely because it offers a general explanation of each error as well as advice on how to fix it.

-We hope you’ve found this selection of free SEO tools useful—there are many more we could mention are also helpful and make your day-to-day website optimisation work easier, but this bunch is a good starting point.
+We hope you’ve found this selection of free SEO tools useful—there are many more we could mention are also helpful and make your day-to-day website optimization work easier, but this bunch is a good starting point.
 The volume of data you can collect with these tools can quickly get overwhelming, so remember to prioritize tasks and use your best judgment: nobody knows your business priorities better than you do!

-If you need assistance or further resources, contact All Around Digital and we’ll help you define your SEO strategy so you can take your online business to the next level.
+If you need assistance or further resources, contact All Around and we’ll help you define your SEO strategy so you can take your online business to the next level.